-This webinar will walk teachers through some steps they can take to talk to parents about a child at risk of suicide.
+This webinar will walk teachers through some steps they can take to talk to parents about a child considering suicide.

 PowerPoint Slides (PDF)